magma/magma/docs/readmes/orc8r/dev_sub_digests.md

 # Subscriber Digests

-Orc8r manages subscriber data through its `subscriberdb` service, and streams the data southbound to AGWs on a regular basis.
-In this process, a digest-cache pattern is used to intelligently recognize and send down only the data necessary for syncing AGWs.
-This document overviews the said pattern.
+Orc8r manages subscriber configs through its *subscriberdb* service, syncing the data southbound to AGWs on a regular basis.
+To perform this efficiently, data digests are taken and compared to intelligently send only the data necessary for syncing with an AGW.
+This document provides an overview of this digest pattern.

 ## Motivation

-Previously, orc8r follows a vanilla data transmission pattern that sends all subscriber data down to all gateways at every configurable interval.
+Previously, Orc8r follows a basic data sync pattern that sends all subscriber configs down to all gateways at every configurable interval, regardless of whether the AGW actually needs the data.

-This introduces various issues at scale, a major one being the significant amount of network pressure this pattern necessitates.
-For example, to achieve our [GA scalability targets](https://docs.google.com/document/d/1P306DmuC1CFi7bqz4_VVi7v4Ewr1y-dD47C-s5XzdJ8/edit), we need to support **~20TB of network load per month per network**, which is definitively unsustainable.
+This introduces a number of issues at scale, namely significant network pressure.
+For example, to be able to support 20k subscribers over 500 active gateways, Orc8r would need to support at least [**20TB of network pressure per month per network**](../proposals/p010_subscriber_scaling.md#context), just for subscriber config sync.

-Therefore, starting from v1.6, as part of our [subscriber scaling project](../proposals/p010_subscriber_scaling.md), orc8r implements the subscriber digests pattern to minimize network pressure and optimize the current mode of subscriber data transmission.
-This pattern utilizes the assumption of reads >> writes, and focuses on two major improvements
+Therefore, starting with Magma v1.6, Orc8r uses deterministic Protobuf digests to only sync subscriber configs when they're updated.
+This pattern utilizes the assumption `#reads >> #writes` to retain a [level-triggered architecture](http://haobaozhong.github.io/design/2019/08/28/level-edge-triggered.html), providing two major improvements
-1. Instead of syncing at every interval, only sync when AGW is out-of-sync
+1. Instead of syncing at every interval, only sync when AGW is out of sync
-2. Instead of syncing all data, sync the cloud-AGW data changeset when reasonable
+2. Instead of syncing all data, only transmit updates

 ## Overview